-The ability to "age in place" has been a challenge for individuals and family caregivers who have not qualified for assistance, or because of concerns about Medicaid Estate Recovery or co-pay requirements.
+The ability to "age in place" has been a challenge for individuals and family caregivers who have not qualified for assistance, or because of concerns about Medicaid Estate Recovery or co-pay requirements associated with the traditional Long Term Care programs.
 However, these caregivers encounter the same limitations of lack of knowledge, resources, time, and increased stress.